social-comp/YouTubeAudit-data/README.md

 ## Data Description

-YouTube audit data was collected during audit experiments---<i>Search</i> and <i>Watch</i> audits to examine YouTube's search and recommendation algorithms, respectively.
-The data is spread across four files.
+YouTube audit data was collected during audit experiments---<i>Search</i> and <i>Watch</i> audits.
+The audit experiments shed light on the phenomenon of algorithmically surfaced misinformation on YouTube and how that is affected by penalization attributes (gender, age, geolocation, and watch history).
+While <i>Search</i> audits are conducted using brand new user accounts, <i>Watch</i> audits examine user accounts that have built watch history by systematically watching either all promoting, neutral, or debunking videos of potentially misinformative topics.
+Our experiments collect 56,475 YouTube videos, spread across five popular misinformative topics and  correspond to three major components of YouTube: videos present in <i>search results</i>, <i>Up-Next</i>, and <i>Top 5</i> recommendations.
+The audit data is spread across four files.
 The description of each file along with their downloadable link is listed below.

 **1. Queries file**